 Hiring someone because of a gut feeling isn’t always the best practice.
 It can lead to disappointment and having to start the hiring process all over again.
 When you use data, you’ll have evidence of why this person is the right candidate.

 Organizing a career personality test for potential employees can provide you with accurate data about their work ethics and how they’ll fit in with the rest of the team.
 If your organization lacks a leader, you’ll pick one out right away with this data.

 Another point to consider is that some people are excellent at interviews, while others aren’t.
 This can’t be a deciding factor because it’s not a good representation of how they’ll perform in a typical work situation.
 Using the data will eliminate the bias one interviewer might have toward a candidate.

+Using data while hiring has many benefits, but you should remember that it’s not everything.
+You’ll have a better and lower cost hiring process that will tell you a lot of things about a potential employee.
+However, you’ll still need in-person interviews.
+You can use the data collected from the application to tailor more candidate-specific questions, which will make the conversation shorter and more efficient.
 In the first interview, you can dig deeper into the person because you already have data on them.
 This information will cut the costs of having to do two with a candidate.
 To find the best people, you need to use a combination of data and face-to-face interviews.

+Even when you have a low budget for recruitment, it doesn’t mean you won’t find quality employees.
+When you utilize data in the hiring process, you’ll save money and still have great options to choose from.
 Data will improve the experience for the potential employees, speed up the process, and eliminate the use of gut feelings.
 Although data is a great resource, remember it has its limits, and you’ll still need in-person interviews.